berrak/virtualbox/README.md

     [agent]
     certname=node-mojo.vbox.tld

 Save the file.
 Note: the new path for the *ssldir*.
-The server is same for both the master and agent thus can be below *main*.
+The server name is identical for master and agent, thus can be below the *main* heading.

 ### Recreate the ssl directory and sign Puppet master